microsoft/ivy/doc/examples/networking.md

 We might ask why we didn't have to verify `trans.impl`.
 This is because this object is part of IVy's trusted code base.
 In fact, `udp_simple` is implemented in C++ and makes use of the operating system's API, which we can't formally verify.
-We can only verify this object by testing.
+We can only verify `trans.impl` by testing.

-For now, let's try to run our protol.
+For now, let's try to run our protocol.
 As before, we compile it like this:

     $ ivy_to_cpp target=repl isolate=iso_impl leader_election_ring_udp.ivy
     $ g++ -o leader_election_ring_udp leader_election_ring_udp.cpp